Kite (1998 film): Plot

-Kite revolves around a schoolgirl named Sawa who is orphaned in her early teens.
-Her parents are the victims of a gory double murder.
-When the film opens, Sawa is on a date with a celebrity, but he begins yelling at an old lady, who had rebuked him for promiscuous ways, being on a date with such a young girl.
-Sawa kills him, and the old lady dies of a heart attack sometime later, after feeling around for her glasses in the bloody aftermath.
-The detectives investigating the crime, Akai and Kanie, are her guardians.
-Akai has had a sexual relationship with Sawa for the duration of his guardianship.
-Akai also gave her a pair of crystal earrings, each one allegedly containing the blood of one of her parents.
+Young schoolgirl Sawa is orphaned in her early teens following the gruesome murder of her parents.
+She goes on a date with a celebrity, during which he angrily confronts an elderly woman who had admonished him for dating such a young girl.
+Sawa kills him, and the woman dies of a heart attack while feeling around for her glasses in the bloody aftermath.
+Sawa's legal guardians, Akai and Kanie, are the detectives investigating the crime.
+Akai has engaged in a sexual relationship with Sawa for the duration of his guardianship and has gifted her a pair of crystal earrings, allegedly containing the blood of her parents.

-Sawa is an assassin, who the corrupt detectives make kill an alleged rapist of young girls.
-Subsequently, over the years, she kills whomever she is ordered to, including corrupt police officers and corporate fat cats.
-Sawa's assassinations are famous among the police for her use of special bullets that explode inside the body after piercing the skin.
+Akai and Kanie train Sawa to become an assassin; over the years, she kills whomever they order her to, including corrupt police officers and corporate fat cats.
+Sawa's murders are infamous among police for her use of special bullets that explode inside the body after piercing the skin.

-Eventually, Sawa meets a fellow assassin named Oburi, who is of a similar age, and a bond quickly forms between them.
-Due to their relationship, Sawa slowly gains the emotional strength to escape from her guardians to set out on her own.
-Oburi is leaving Akai and Kanie's service after killing three more targets, but Akai orders Sawa to kill Oburi instead of letting him go.
-Realizing that Sawa has the drop on him, Oburi tells her that Akai and Kanie were the ones who murdered her parents, but Sawa reveals that she has known that for years.
+Eventually, Sawa meets fellow assassin Oburi, who is around her age, and quickly befriends him.
+Inspired by Oburi, Sawa gains the confidence to escape her guardians and set out on her own.
+Oburi resigns from Akai and Kanie's employment after killing three more targets, but Akai orders Sawa to kill Oburi before he can.
+Oburi confides to Sawa that Akai and Kanie were the ones behind the murders of her parents, but Sawa admits she has known this for years.